wstein/container-pyenv/README.md

-# Simple Python Version Management: pyenv + python-build
+# Simple Python Version Management Container

 This Dockerfile is based on the official Fedora image, but it should work with other Fedora-based images as well, like Oracle Linux, RHEL, etc.